glaucia86/microblog-ai-nextjs/README.md

 <h1 align="center">🚀 Microblog AI with Next.js & AI Technologies</h1>

 <p align="center">
-  <strong>Complete Workshop: Learn how to build an intelligent microblog with Next.js and AI technologies, from scratch to deployment!</strong>
+  <strong>Complete Workshop: Learn how to build an intelligent microblog with Next.js and AI technologies, from scratch to ready production applicatoin!</strong>
 </p>

 This repository contains the code and materials for a <strong>hands-on workshop</strong> about building a microblog application with Next.js, integrating advanced AI features and exploring modern architectures.
 The goal is to provide a practical journey from initial setup to deployment, using best practices and current tools.